iamgio/quarkdown/README.md

 which offers layout builders, I/O, math, conditional statements and loops.

 **Not enough?** You can still define your own functions and variables — all within Markdown.
+You can even create awesome libraries for everyone to use.

 <br>